Migrate WordPress Site Perfectly: The Definitive Guide

 Set up the destination host

-Step 2: Migrate your WordPress site
+Step 2: Migrate WordPress site

 Option 1: Migrate WordPress site for free with a plugin